chaturay/serverless-artillery/README.md

 ```
 slsart deploy
 ```

-NEXT
-2. The following command will invoke/run serverless-artillery using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
+2. The following command will invoke load generating Lambda function using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
 At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.**
 ```
 slsart invoke
 ```
-3. The following command will removed the default AWS stack deployed in step 1.
+3. The following command will remove the AWS CloudFormation Stack deployed in step 1.
 ```
 slsart remove
 ```